pondsthlm/hosted-trend-report/README.md

 - *Testing strategy*: What is tested and how?
 What kinds of tests exists.
 When introducing new functionality what new tests should be written?
 - *Deploy*: How to deploy the application in the environments where it runs

-## Clustering and cluster.js

-To use all server processing power the service should run clustered in production.

-The main file (`server.js` above) starts the service once but must be able to work when started multiple times on the same computer.
-This makes it easy to debug the service locally using the main file but run with high performance in production using the `cluster.js` file.

 # npm and package.json

 npm is used as the task runner of choice for basic tasks.
 These are the standard tasks that all projects should have: